AYUSH-BINDAL1/CS180-BLK-Project-5/README.md

 # CS180-BLK-Project-5
 The capstone project for Purdue's CS180 - BLK course.\
-A fully functioning Marketplace with full GUI, Client-Server Interaction, and Multiple User Connections.
+A fully functioning Marketplace with Concurrency, Server-Client Interactions, and a GUI Interface.
 ## How to use our code:
 To use our code, first compile and run MarketPlaceServer.java using the following terminal commands.\
 In the terminal run: